 Take Control.
 Self Manage your Pension Scheme

-We pride ourselves on delivering a fast and efficient pension scheme set up service and find that due to the growth in members wanting more control of their pension scheme investment,
+We are professional SSAS administrators and providers regulated by the Law Society's SRA to deliver a fast and efficient pension scheme set up service and find that due to the growth in members wanting more control of their pension scheme investment,

 a small self administered pension scheme (SSAS) is a popular choice.